Long Covid Information Resources

-New research about the longer-term effects of Covid-19 is being undertaken by scientists and clinicians at a rapid pace, and new information resources are being made available all the time.
+New information and research about the longer-term effects of Covid-19 emerge at a rapid pace, and new resources are being made available all the time.
+This page provides examples of some of these resources and links to other wider sources of information; it is not intended to be exhaustive.

 Please note, the QNI is not responsible for the content of third-party documents or links shared on our website.
 Information is presented for information only and does not necessarily imply endorsement of any of the views expressed.